johnnyguitarFP/NOVUS/README.md

 # Usage

 I would like it if you open a pull request with any changes that you have but you are not required to do so.
-It only makes the tool better for the people interested in using them
+It only makes the tool better for the people interested in using them.